The Next Normal in Travel & Tourism

-On April 17th, Founders Forum hosted the first edition of FF Live, a new virtual event series bringing the content and conversations from FF to life in a new, engaging format.
-Hosted with McKinsey & Company, FF’s 2020 Knowledge Partner, the first session centred on The Next Normal in Travel & Tourism.
+On April 17th, Founders Forum hosted the first edition of FF Live, a new virtual event series bringing the content and conversations from the Founders Forum community to life in a new and engaging format.
+Travel entrepreneurs and industry CEO’s came together for the first online event in the series, centred on The Next Normal in Travel & Tourism, hosted in collaboration with 2020 Knowledge Partner McKinsey & Company.

 The discussion was led by panellists Kris Naudts, Founder & CEO, CultureTrip; Nikhil Lohchab, Chief Business Officer, OYO Vacation Homes; and Alex Dichter, Senior Partner, McKinsey & Company, discussing the implications of the current COVID-19 crisis on travel, one of the industries most heavily affected by the current global health crisis.